 “We’re going to be filing all sorts of actions [about this],” he concluded.
 “We’re going to make a huge stir.
 I want an attorney from every county in the state to be in on the pleadings.
 We’re going to get a class action injunction against the CHP, and then, when this thing is revealed for its absurdity, the legislature will hopefully fix it.
 So, keep following us.
 There are going to be a lot of stories about this, and don’t believe a goddamn thing the CHP says!”

-In addition to the politics, the agenda included several panels on the science of the industry and also business-minded subjects, including discussions on Cannabis & Fitness and High Style & the Beauty Buzz.
-Around the main room, a dozen or vendors and industry organizations set up tables.
-Outside on the rear deck of the ship, a few more vendors set up shop, including an ornate exhibit by the Emerald Exchange, whose co-founder, Michael Katz, explained the draw of the event.
+In addition to politics, the seminar agenda included panel discussions on Cannabis & Fitness and High Style & the Beauty Buzz.
+On the periphery of the main room, a dozen or so vendors set up tables.
+Other vendors set up shop on the rear deck of the ship, which featured an ornate exhibit by the Emerald Exchange.
+Co-founder Michael Katz explained the draw of the event.

 The political bent of the event also was a plus.
 “We want to show the politicians that come here that cannabis is an agricultural product, and we want to reinforce the farming nature of this and the small farm community,” said Katz.
 “It’s easy to see cannabis as a business and a capital endeavor, but it’s also about people and supporting those who paved the way for all this to happen.”